10 Eco-Friendly Fashion Options That Won't Pollute the Planet

 10. Eagle Creek Bags

 Eagle Creek's bags are made with bluesign-approved fabrics, and the company recently started using recycled polyvinyl butyral (PVB), a hard-to-reuse coating that makes windshields and other glass shatterproof, to make its bags waterproof and extra durable.
 (While windshields can be recycled, that PVB coating has to be removed, and there have been few applications for recycled PVB until now.
 Eagle Creek's RPVB comes from landfills in Asia.)
-We particularly like Eagle Creek's hardy but stylish Migrate backpack duffels, which are spacious, waterproof, and fold flat when empty.
+We particularly like Eagle Creek's hardy but stylish Migrate backpack duffels, which are spacious, waterproof, and fold flat when empty, as well as the company's Cargo Hauler bags.
 There are also backpacks featuring RPVB that will keep your laptop extra safe from the rain.

 Buy it from Eagle Creek.